 Like finding a job, the process for finding an internship can be challenging and time consuming.
 There are thousands of websites that students can use to find internships.
 However, not all sites are created equal or produce the best internship opportunities.
 Here are a few suggestions of places to look for internships:

 - LinkedIn – Some of the best internships can be found through networking, even when you are networking online.

 - Indeed is not just for finding a job.
 Did you know you can also search internships on this popular site?
 Many of the listings on Indeed come from major job boards and company pages.
 Along with searching major companies, Indeed also allows you to save searches and have internship listings delivered by email alert.

 - Internships.com is one of the most popular websites for finding and internship.
 It offers broad search criteria and includes major, industry, location, and company limiters.
 There is also a wealth of additional resources like intern stories and a blog.

 - State and Local Employment Agencies – Each state has a government-sponsored employment agency that will assist state residents in finding employment and, in many cases, internships too.

 8 Benefits of Internships

 All this information is great, but why should I bother with an internship?
-The experts at Fremont College understand that there are a variety of benefits a student can gain from participating in an internship:
+The experts at Fremont University understand that there are a variety of benefits a student can gain from participating in an internship: